UNIVERSITY OF MARYLAND

-Dr. Terry Yang is an Associate Professor (Transportation Engineering) in the Department of Civil & Environmental Engineering at the University of Maryland, College Park.
-Dr. Yang received his Ph.D. and M.S. degrees in Civil Engineering from the University of Maryland, College Park, and his B.S. degree in Civil Engineering from Tsinghua University.
-Prior to joining the UMD, Dr. Yang was an Assistant Professor at the University of Utah.
+Dr. Terry Yang is an Associate Professor (Transportation Engineering) in the Department of Civil & Environmental Engineering and Clark Faculty Fellow in the James Clark Engineering School at the University of Maryland, College Park.
+Dr. Yang received his Ph.D. and M.S. degrees in Civil Engineering from the University of Maryland, College Park.
+Before joining UMD, Dr. Yang was an Assistant Professor at the University of Utah.

-Dr. Yang's current research areas include machine learning for transportation modeling, traffic operations with connected automated vehicles, traffic safety, transportation equity, transportation planning, etc. He is the recipient of the prestigious NSF CAREER award in 2021.
-He has published over 150 peer-reviewed research articles in journals and conferences.
-He is currently the editorial board member of Transportation Research, Part C, the Managing Editor of ASCE Journal of Urban Planning and Development, and IEEE OJ- Intelligent Transportation Systems, and the Handling Editor of TRB Transportation Research Record.
-He is also the Secretary of the ASCE Artificial Intelligence for Transportation Committee.
-He is the appointed member of two TRB standing committees (ACP25-Traffic Signal Systems and AMR20-Disaster Response, Emergency Evacuations, and Business Continuity).
-He serves as a panelist for NSF, NCHRP, and multiple USDOT University Transportation Centers.
+Dr. Yang's current research areas include AI/ML for transportation modeling, Quantum Computing, Traffic Operations, Connected Autonomous Vehicles, Traffic Safety, Data Mining, transportation planning, etc. He is the recipient of the prestigious NSF CAREER award in 2021.
+He has published over 160 peer-reviewed research articles in journals and conferences.
+He is currently an Editorial Board member of Transportation Research, Part C, the Managing Editor of ASCE Journal of Urban Planning and Development, and Associate Editor of IEEE Transactions on Intelligent Transportation Systems.
+He is also the Chair of the ASCE Artificial Intelligence for Transportation Committee.

 Ms. Yi Zhang, Ph.D.
 Candidate